 Delivering Baby GCAP

 The team spent 4 months re-developing SceneTrack into what is now formally called GCAP (Gamifying Cinematic Animation Production).
 It was a happy, yet sad day when we checked off our final milestone.
 We had poured our heart and soul into the project.
 We created something that fundamentally changed the way data gets written to disk.
 Yet, it was time to hand the project over to E*D Films.
-Our team had created a multi-platform, multifaceted system which used an open source model for its input plugins (so users can easily write their own), a centralized threaded data store system, and a multiple export (FBX, MIDI, XML, MP4, etc.).
+Our team had created a multi-platform, multifaceted system which used an open source model for its input plugins (so users can easily write their own), a centralized threaded data store system, and multiple exports (FBX, MIDI, XML, MP4, etc.).
 We felt like surrogate parents, handling over the child that we had loved and cared for since birth to its future parents.

 The dotBunny team wishes our very best to E*D Films with their new GCAP baby.